 Do you ever notice how people walk while you are at the mall?
 Some people have a different walking pattern.
 Some walk like penguins, some walk with a huge arm swinging like they are fighting someone, and some are unable to bend their joints.
 It is obvious that there are different movement in people’s walking.
 Some are caused by injuries, body structure and or level of fitness.

 Most people think that if they can walk or run so they are functionally doing fine.
 Yes, you can run, but you cannot hide from your problems in your gait.
-These type of dysfunctional running and walking creates an impact to all of your joints resulting in instability, eventual degeneration, and arthritis.
+These type of dysfunctional running and walking creates an impact on all of your joints resulting in instability, eventual degeneration, and arthritis.
 When people think they can still walk, just wait.
 One little impact can force you into possible surgery or permanent disability.
 Too many people wait until the last minute to correct their problems and by then it is already too late.

 Before it is too late, there is an assessment tool called “Gait Analysis”.
 In the scientific study of Gait analysis, they dissect the motion from the step off to arm swinging.
 Firstly, to understand it, what is Gait analysis?